The ARC Research Hub for Future Fibres has achieved many outcomes since it started operations in May 2016.

 - Over 15 new products or processes have been developed, and most adopted by industry partners.

-- Patents – 6 have been filed over the life of the Hub.
+- Patents – 10 patent applications were filed over the life of the Hub.
 Covering research across all three Programs

 Training & Employment

 - Development of industry-ready staff and PhD graduates.
-To date at least 2 Hub researchers have been employed by partners, or related companies (Carbon Revolution and Partington Advanced Engineering).
+At least 2 Hub researchers have been employed by partners, or related companies, with others moving to other industry-focused research projects.

 - Contributed to growth of Geelong manufacturing industry and creation of jobs: expansion of Carbon Revolution, start-up of HeiQ in Manufutures.

-- Over 50 journal publications across the Hub, including: 1 ACS Nano, 5 J Mat Chem A, 1 Materials Horizons.
+- Over 160 journal publications across the Hub.
 For a list see Publications page here.

 - Vision document developed to highlight future research directions for Fibres: Future Fibres..
 Taking us to Mars and beyond.
 Read the document here.